sethdford/sample-app/StatusTrackerFunction/API_DOCUMENTATION.md

 This string-based approach simplifies serialization/deserialization and ensures consistent date representation across different systems and programming languages.

+### Source System Integration

+The Status Tracker API provides integration with source systems through the following fields:

+- `sourceId`: An identifier from the source system (e.g., workflow ID, order ID, application ID)
+- `trackingId`: A user-friendly tracking ID for customer service reference
+- `sourceSystemUrl`: A URL to the source system where users can view the status directly

+The `sourceSystemUrl` is automatically generated based on the `sourceId` prefix, but can also be explicitly provided.
+For example:
+- A sourceId of "WF-12345" will generate a URL like "https://workflow.example.com/view?id=WF-12345"
+- A sourceId of "ORD-67890" will generate a URL like "https://orders.example.com/order?id=ORD-67890"

+This allows users to easily navigate to the source system for more detailed information about the status.

 ## Endpoints

 ### Create Status